 We’ve all heard that diversity is a good thing.
-It’s not just a nice thought, though; it’s a scientific fact.
-Diversity in cities, countries, teams, and organizations boosts creativity, innovation, and growth.
-Think about it:
+It’s not just a nice thought, though.
+In cities, countries, teams, and organizations, diversity boosts creativity, innovation, and growth.

 - In cities and societies, the blending of cultures creates new cultural expressions, including new foods and musical genres.
 Jazz, hip hop, and rock ‘n roll are the direct result of cultural amalgamation.